alexconst/alexconst.github.io/_drafts/ansible.md

 A more interesting way to fix this is by running Ansible on the localhost.
 While not particular useful in this case the approach used can be adapted for managing keys in other situations.
 And it's also a good excuse to flex Ansible's muscle.
 The files for this example are in the `refresh_ssh_public_keys` directory.

-The inventory file.
-It isn't strictly required but does fix a warning.
+In this case the use of an inventory file isn't strictly required but using one prevents a warning.
+The inventory file:
 ```dosini
 localhost              ansible_connection=local
 ```